 Latest from the Blog

 Hello and welcome to TTG.
-I’ve decided to start a blog to record the random witterings of a model painter and very occasional wargamer.
-I hope you enjoy the very occasionally updated content.
+I originally started this blog to record the random witterings of a model painter and wargamer.
+I use it to share pictures of completed projects, battler reports and sometimes even my thoughts.
+I hope that you enjoy the very occasionally updated content.
 I have left my very first battle report on the front page to give you some idea what to expect.

 Battle Empire of Dust Vs Ogres

 The very lovely Bob Nelson and Jan Stother were kind enough to drive all the way down to TTG for a game of Kings of War outside the Hawleys Arms.
 BBQ and beer were involved and as promised I said that I would attempt a battle report.
 This gentle reader is my first go at a battle report.
 So I will kick off with the force compositions firstly my Empire of Dust force:

 Skeleton Spearmen Horde